 Morgan le Fay

-The Backstory: Though it's unclear whether or not Morgan le Fay existed in real life or not, one legend has it that she was a powerful enchantress in King Arthur's court (and his half sister).
-The short version is that she uses her magic—passed on to her by Merlin—to attempt to defeat the Arthur's queen, Guinevere, and ends up helping Arthur get to Lancelot, who's been having an affair with Guinevere.
-She's an important figure in Arthurian mythology and continues to reemerge in literature today.
-In fact, she's arguably the most well-known sorceress, healer, fairy, and dark magician in Western literature.
+Though it's unclear whether or not Morgan le Fay existed in real life or not, one legend has it that she was a powerful enchantress in King Arthur's court (and his half sister).
+The short version is she uses her magic—passed on to her by Merlin, as the story goes—to attempt to defeat Arthur's queen, Guinevere, and ends up helping Arthur get to Lancelot, who's been having an affair with Guinevere.
+She's an important figure in Arthurian mythology and continues to reemerge in Western literature today as sorceress, healer, fairy, and dark magician.

 Summon Morgan le Fay on Halloween with layers upon layers of velvet cloaks, and throw a faux animal hide over your shoulders.

-The Backstory: Baga Yaga is another well-known witch in literature and legend.
-With Slavic origins, she's sometimes referred to as Bony-Legs, as her diet consists of eating the bones of children in the modern folktale.
+Baga Yaga is another well-known witch in literature and legend.
+With Slavic origins, she's sometimes referred to as Bony-Legs in modern folktale, as her diet consists of eating the bones of children.

 Summon Baba Yaga on Halloween with a headscarf and a rubber chicken toy (Baba Yaga's infamous house in the woods sits on stilts made of chicken feet.)

-The Backstory: Legend has it Mother Shipton was a healer and prophetess in medieval England.
-She's also one of the first iterations of the witch archetype as an unattractive older woman with warts (perhaps where the offensive synonym for witch, hag, comes from).
-Born Ursula Sontheil in the late 15th Century, she's been linked to tragic events throughout history because of her reputation for predicting them.
+Legend has it Mother Shipton was a healer and prophetess in medieval England.
+She's also one of the first iterations of the witch archetype as an unattractive older woman with warts (and perhaps where the offensive synonym for witch, hag, comes from).
+Born Ursula Sontheil in the late 15th Century, she's been linked to predicting tragic events throughout history.

 Summon Mother Shipton on Halloween with your usual witchy costume, except without the stereotypical broomstick and hat.
-Instead, focus on face paint (she's rumored to have a lot of warts), and then wear a simple pleated maxi and a brown shawl.
+Instead, focus on face paint (she's rumored to have had a lot of warts), and wear a simple pleated maxi and a brown shawl.